Extending full support to working parents

 In line with the Unilever Global Maternal Wellbeing Standard, we assist new parents by enabling them to nurse their baby and women returners to have the flexibility that is required to effectively juggle their careers and children.

 All our female employees have a fully paid maternity leave with benefits of 26 weeks.
 Out of this, eight weeks can even be taken before delivery – as per the requirements of the mother.
 This leave can be availed twice in the employees’ career.

 2. Paid Paternity leave increased to three weeks

 All employees becoming fathers are provided with 3 weeks of fully paid leave that is available within 1 year of becoming a father.
 This leave can be availed twice in the employees’ career and, we are making this change effective July 1 2018.
 Prior to this, 2 weeks of leave, could be taken within 6 months of becoming a father.

 3. Leave for Adoptive Parents and Commissioning mothers

 Maternity and Paternity leave with full pay and benefits are also extended to parents who are legally adopting a child.
 Maternity leave with full pay and benefits is also extended to commissioning mothers.

-4. Maternity Transition Policy to manage the smooth transition for new mothers
+4. Maternity Transition Policy

 This policy ensures there is a smooth transition to and from maternity, thereby providing clarity on the role and performance of returning mothers.
 The existing role is held back for the new mother in as many cases as possible when she goes on maternity leave so that she can transition back into her role, once she is back from her leave.